-Set ‘daemons’ or persistent background processes to receive
+Set daemons, or persistent background processes, to receive mirai()

-requests.
-Specify ‘n’ to create daemons on the
+to create daemons on the local machine.
+Specify url

 Usage